-Year 1 Semester 1 Module Code Learning outcome

-Art History Now: Theory, Method, Historiography LKK037M10 LKK041M10 Students encounter canonic and less well-known texts that shape art historical theories and methods today.
+Year 1 Semester 1 Module Code Learning outcome Art History Now: Theory, Method, Historiography LKK037M10 Students encounter canonic and less well-known texts that shape art historical theories and methods today.
 They learn how to critically review and employ such theories and methods in their own research.
 During the course, students learn how to develop independent research projects by focusing on essential building blocks of academic writing.
-In particular, the course trains: - critical, close reading - writing a research proposal - writing a literature review - writing a short academic essay Students gain insight into the work of a museum and learn how to translate art historical knowledge into a publication or Making of exhibition for the general public.
+In particular, the course trains: - critical, close reading - writing a research proposal - writing a literature review - writing a short academic essay Museums: The Making of LKK041M10 Students gain insight into the work of a museum and learn how to translate art historical knowledge into a publication or exhibition for the general public.
 They learn about the history of museums and curatorial practices.
 Students are getting acquainted with copy writing for the museum.
-Collections and Artefacts: Object- Based Research LKK038M10 1.
-To acquire knowledge and understanding of museum presentations and exhibition practices.
-2. To acquire knowledge and understanding of works of art in the collection of modern and contemporary art at a museum.
-3. To acquire general knowledge and understanding of the history of the museum.
+Collections and Artefacts: Object- Based Research LKK038M10 To acquire knowledge and understanding of museum presentations and exhibition practices.
+To acquire knowledge and understanding of works of art in the collection of modern and contemporary art at a museum.
+To acquire general knowledge and understanding of the history of the museum.
 Collections and Artefacts: Early Modern Object Biography LKK045M10 To acquire knowledge and understanding of artefacts and works of arts in collections through the concept of object biography.
 To reflect on a pertinent concept for art historical research and analysis through critical reading of source material and secondary literature.
 To acquire knowledge and understanding of the phases in the life of an art object, ranging from conception &amp; execution to presentations and conservation through hands-on work with a specific object.
 To train different modes of art historical writing and introduce the student to non-European early modern material culture, chiefly from Latin America and the Middle East.
 Media, Materials, Makers: Art and/as Research LKK040M10 Besides the learning outcomes mentioned in the MA OER-part B, more specific outcomes are formulated.
-Students are upon successful completion of the course unit able to/have: - some understanding of current developments in the world of arts and their carriers (media), especially where the arts change under the influence of the digitization of media, and on the current debates on 'art and/as research'; - study current developments in arts, (scientific) discourse and methods, and reflect critically on this - both orally and in writing -; - conduct, in collaboration, activities and experiments in which artistic and scholarly components meet, present them and reflect on them critically - both oral and in writing -;
+Students are upon successful completion of the course unit able to/have: • some understanding of current developments in the world of arts and their carriers (media), especially where the arts change under the influence of the digitization of media, and on the current debates on 'art and/as research'; • study current developments in arts, (scientific) discourse and methods, and reflect critically on this - both orally and in writing -; • conduct, in collaboration, activities and experiments in which artistic and scholarly components meet, present them and reflect on them critically - both oral and in writing -; • formulate a research proposal, which incorporates a problem analyses, research questions, an adequate theoretical framework and relevant research methods, and report on this (written - Dutch/English); • skills needed for an academic profession, including the display of initiative and personal responsibility, conducting a conversation on academic level, perform a context sensitive attitude, ability to work independently and work in a team and to tune to a target audience.
+Year 1 Semester 2